Ageratum Growth and Care Guide

 Leaves and Flowers

-Aloha Blue Ageratum is the most popular Ageratum in local garden centers.
-It has been around for decades so there is no trial data.
+The most popular Ageratum in local garden centers.
+Aloha Blue has been around for decades so there is no trial data.
 Since it originates from seed, it can be found in less expensive flats.
 It is relatively compact and works well as a groundcover or grown as a filler in larger containers including hanging baskets.
-The Aloha White and Pink are far less popular, and generally are only available by seed.
+Aloha White is far less popular, and generally are only available by seed.
 Again, true blue colors are rare and this soft periwinkle blue is as versatile as it is pretty.
 Plus, it is easy to grow, and flowers all season.

 Planting Ageratum